Hendrix-CS/csci150/index.md

 ## <a name="exams">Exams</a>: 180 points

 There will be three in-class exams, the first worth 40 points and the second and third worth 70 points.
 They will consist of short answer questions along with writing and debugging code.

-* Exam 1: TBD, covering functions, math, numerical data, conditionals, and binary encoding
+* Exam 1: TBD, covering functions, math, numerical data, and conditionals
 * Exam 2: TBD, covering input/output, while loops, for loops, lists, and strings
 * Exam 3: TBD, covering dictionaries, classes and objects